 Pests are any creature that causes inconvenience to us or causes damage to our bodies or homes.
 Pests come in many different forms and can be an irritating burden we have to bear during our lives as homeowners.
 However, now that the spring is finally here, it is time to start up the fight against pests all over again and make sure that they stay away from our home and garden.
-If you want to tackle pests this year, here are some small things you can do this weekend.
+If you want to tackle pests this year, you can call companies like Smith’s Pest Management.
+In the meantime, here are some small things you can do this weekend.

 Rid Your Home Of Pests This Spring